How to Convert Image Files from HEIC to PNG

 On a Windows 10 Device

 For Windows users, the process is somewhat trickier.
-First, you need to make sure that your PC can recognize HEIC files or you won’t be able to preview or manipulate them.
-There are two ways to do this – install codecs Microsoft recommends or use HEIF Image Extensions.
+First, you need to make sure that your PC can recognize HEIC files, or you can’t preview or manipulate them.
+There are a few ways to do this.
+You can install codecs Microsoft recommends, use TechJunkie Tools converter, or use HEIF Image Extensions.

 The latter is a free utility tool available at the Microsoft Store.
 Nevertheless, it’s important to stress that neither codecs nor the tool allows you to convert the images.